Mimista/website_wow/README.md

 # website_wow
 Test website for my friend's WoW guild.
+One of the first websites I built by myself 2014.
 Logo is also made by me